megamind1230/baka/core/0-how-to-download-effects-into-kdenlive-on-linux.md

-from kde.org download some effects and past them into `/usr/share/kdenlive/effects/` >> ez
+- from kde.org download some effects and paste them into
+	- `/usr/share/kdenlive/effects/` >> ez